 Here are Bock 6, Bock 8, and Jowo 6 nibs side by side.

-I will only install Bock 6 nibs if you specifically request them.
+I only install Bock 6 nibs on some pens, or if you specifically request them.
 Otherwise all my pens will use Jowo.

 I can only supply you with Bock 380/#8 nibs and Magna Carta #8 steel nibs, but if you have your own threaded nib unit I’m happy to install it in your pen.
 The Bock and Magna Carta #8 nibs have the same housing, and are interchangeable as long as you have room in the cap for the longer MC nib.

 Jowo Line widths on Rhodia 7mm lined paper.